 What to do in the event of cardiopulmonary arrest

-- If you have a defibrillator, you must use it as soon as possible as the chance of survival decreases the longer you wait to apply it.
+- If defibrillator is had it is necessary to use it as soon as possible, since the survival decreases let alone time is taken in applying.
 In the first minute, the survival rate is > 95%.
 After 5 minutes, it is < 40%.

 3. Risk factors

 Risk factors are the causes that are known scientifically to directly affect the occurrence of these diseases.
-We usually talk about uncontrollable and controllable factors.
-There are other factors, the so-called emerging risks that affect at cell level, such as the C reactive protein, intima thickness (inner wall of artery), fibrinogen, levels of calcium in the intima, etc.
+Usually is talked of non checkable factors and checkable factors, auque there are risk factors so-called emerging that they influence to cellular level: as the protein C reactive, the thickness of the intimate layer arterial, the fibrinogen or levels of calcium in the intimate one, among others.

 4. Uncontrollable risks

 Non checkable risks do not depend on the person: